NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore.md

 If desired, a user or company can employ machine-wide NuGet configuration to opt all users out of package restore consent by default.
 While users will still be able to apply additional NuGet configuration to re-enable package restore consent, it can provide a good default experience in some environments.

 To accomplish this, NuGet's [config extensibility point](NuGet-Config-File#NuGet-config-extensibility-point) can be utilized to specify one or both of the opt out settings.
-Here's a sample `NuGet.config` file that opts users out of both global package restore consent as well as automatic package restore.
+Here's a sample `NuGet.config` file that opts users out of both global package restore consent as well as Automatic Package Restore.

 	<?xml version="1.0" encoding="utf-8"?>
 	<configuration>